auchak06/Kaili_Auchampach_Notebook/Daily_Log.md

 3/21/24:
  * Checked DNA by running a gel so it can be sent in for sequencing
+ * PCR was unsuccessful so I restreaked the samples on Erm 5 plates and LBS plates and I made new overnight cultures in Erm 5 broth
- * Plating squid for Avery: Group M3 5.1-5.4
+ * Plating squid for Avery: Group M3 5.1-5.4, 4.1-4.5